Man accused of attacking Midtown coffee shop owner with chair

-MEMPHIS, Tenn. — A Memphis man was arrested after police say he attacked a Midtown coffee shop owner with fists and a chair.
+MEMPHIS, Tenn. — A Memphis man was arrested after police say he attacked a Midtown coffee shop owner with his fists and a chair.

 The victim told authorities it all began after three men entered Bluff City Coffee at 945 S. Cooper and became "difficult" with one of his employees.

-He asked all three of them to leave, and that’s when Money O’Bryant allegedly threw a chair at him, striking him in the hand and back.
+He asked all three of them to leave, and that's when 19-year-old Money O'Bryant allegedly threw a chair at him, striking him in the hand and back.

 O'Bryant then allegedly hit him multiple times in the face, back and body with his fists.

-Officers said they located O’Bryant a couple of blocks away the next day and charged him with aggravated assault.
+Officers said they found O'Bryant a couple of blocks away the next day and charged him with aggravated assault.

+Virginia Houston, who said she is a longtime friend of O'Bryant, spoke with WREG at the home where O'Bryant was arrested.
+She said O'Bryant told her a hostile confrontation started the violent incident.

+"I was talking to him on the phone yesterday and he was like, 'I don't see why I got arrested!'"
+Houston said.